 Who was Agamemnon?

-Agamemnon was the son of Atreus and the brother of Menelaus.
-He was the king of Mycenae (according to Homer), and was the leader of the Greek forces during the Trojan War.
-He married Clytemnestra and had several children by her, including Orestes, Electra, and Iphigenia.
+Agamemnon was the king of Mycenae (according to Homer), and was the leader of the Greek forces during the Trojan War.
+His father was King Atreus and his brother was Menelaus of Sparta (the husband of Helen of Troy).
+Agamemnon was married to Clytemnestra and had several children by her, including Orestes, Electra, and Iphigenia.

-When the Greeks sailed for Troy, their fleet was trapped by unfavorable winds at Aulis.
-The seer Calchas revealed that their misfortune was due to Agamemnon, who had boasted that he equaled Artemis in hunting; the winds would only change if Agamemnon’s daughter Iphigenia was sacrificed.
+According to myth (Iliad), when the Greeks set sails for Troy, their fleet was trapped by unfavorable winds at Aulis.
+Not knowing what to do they turned to seer Calchas who revealed that their misfortune was due to King Agamemnon, who had boasted that he equaled Artemis in hunting.
+According to Calchas the winds would only change if Agamemnon’s daughter Iphigenia was sacrificed.
 Agamemnon reluctantly agreed to the sacrifice, but Artemis herself whisked Iphigenia away from the altar and substituted a deer in her place.

-During the siege of Troy, Agamemnon offended the greatest of the Greek warriors, Achilles, when he took the girl Briseis from him.
-Achilles’ anger with Agamemnon furnished the mainspring of the plot in the Iliad.
+Later on in Iliad, during the siege of Troy, Agamemnon offended the greatest of the Greek warriors, Achilles, when he took the girl Briseis from him.
+Achilles’ anger with Agamemnon was the key plot in the Iliad as it kickstarted a number of events, eventually leading to the death of Achilles .
 After the sack of Troy, Agamemnon acquired Cassandra, the daughter of King Priam, as his concubine, and took her home with him to Greece.

-Agamemnon had an unhappy homecoming.
-He was either blown off course and landed in the country of Aegisthos, or he came home to his own land to find Aegisthus waiting for him.
-In either case, Aegisthus had become the lover of Clytemnestra, and the two together murdered Agamemnon and Cassandra shortly after their arrival.
-Aegisthus and Clytemnestra then ruled Agamemnon’s kingdom but were eventually killed by Agamemnon’s son, Orestes (or by Orestes and Electra in some accounts).
+After the Trojan War Agamemnon had a rather unhappy homecoming.
+He came home to Mycenae to find that Aegisthus had become the lover of Clytemnestra.
+The two together murdered Agamemnon and Cassandra shortly after their arrival.
+Aegisthus and Clytemnestra then ruled Mycenae but were eventually killed by Agamemnon’s son, Orestes (or by Orestes and Electra in other accounts).
 The homecoming of Agamemnon and its aftermath were favorite subjects for Greek tragedy.